 “Early Position” describes players to the left of the big blind.
 Immediately to the left is said to be “under the gun” (UTG) because the player is the first to act in the pre-flop betting round and has no information at all on what their opponents intend to do.
 The player to their left, also in early position, is UTG+1.
 Players in early position need to have extremely strong hands to enter a pot.
 They will be forced to act earliest and will have minimal information from their opponents.

 “Middle position” (MP) is defined as those seats between the player UTG+1 and the seat to the dealer’s immediate right.
 Players in middle position can have marginally looser starting hand requirements than those in early position because there are fewer players to their left to act behind them.
 However, it is still risky to enter a pot from this position as the players in later position will have an advantage.

 “Late position” is by far the strongest position to be in.
 The seat to the immediate right of the dealer is known as the “cut off” (CO).
 The dealer is said to be “on the button” (BTN).
 These are the best seats to have because you can see all the action ahead and can gather the most information.
 It follows that you can have significantly weaker holdings in these positions because you have the best opportunity to judge the strength of the hands you are facing.

 Position is important because being able to act after other players gives you critical information.
 If several players have already entered the hand, you know that you need a much stronger holding to play.
 Conversely, if everyone has folded around to you, any two cards might be enough to raise the blinds.

 Generally, you should play more hands from late position than from middle position, and more from middle position than from early position.

-It is also crucial that you understand the relative strength of poker hands, and this lesson about position should be read and understood in conjunction with the starting hands lesson later on in this course.
+It is also crucial that you understand the relative strength of poker hands, and this lesson about position should be read and understood in conjunction with the starting hands lesson.